The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 1. The party will not survive without shielding.
 2. Shielding one instance of damage prevents having to heal another.
-3. You have no oGCD options for AoE healing.
+3. You have no oGCD options for AOE healing.

 An example of scenario one include Ion Efflux spam at the end of Final Omega (Savage) or Tumult & Voice of the Land spam at the end of Titan (Savage).
 These mechanics generally require some kind of shielding to survive comfortably.
 This is especially true during early clears, as your defense stats and health haven’t scaled to their maximum yet.